Holmenkollen Chapel: Fire and reconstruction

 The chapel was burned down in an act of arson on 23 August 1992.
 The police first concluded that the fire was not intentional, but that it was due to a defect in the electrical system.
 Later, this explanation was withdrawn and the black metal artists Varg Vikernes (of Burzum) and Bård "Faust" Eithun were tried and sentenced; Øystein "Euronymous" Aarseth had also participated, but was murdered by Vikernes before the trial.

 An early proposal from the church to build a modern chapel was soon abandoned as a result of a popular demand to build a church that looked like the original building.
 With half of the funds from the private collection, a new chapel was designed by architect Arne Sødal and built in 1996.

 The new chapel

 The new chapel was built with inspiration from the stave churches of Rauland and Heidal, built with massive planks and pine walls.
 Its arches are made of solid spruce roots and only old handicraft techniques were used.
 To facilitate construction, an accurate 3-dimensional model was made first.
-Drawings based on the model were used for making all of the components in Vågå before they were brought to Holmenkollen by road and assembled as a kit.
+Drawings based on the model were used for making all of the components in Vågå Municipality before they were brought to Holmenkollen by road and assembled as a kit.

 The chapel has new stave church features, and benefits from dragestil wood carvings.
 The chapel serves as a new working church.
 In addition to the church, the complex contains an assembly hall, kitchen and meeting rooms.